Correlation Between Costco Wholesale and Dollar Tree

 Pair Corralation between Costco Wholesale and Dollar Tree

-Given the investment horizon of 90 days Costco Wholesale Corp is expected to generate 0.66 times more return on investment than Dollar Tree.
-However, Costco Wholesale Corp is 1.51 times less risky than Dollar Tree.
-It trades about 0.07 of its potential returns per unit of risk.
-Dollar Tree is currently generating about -0.01 per unit of risk.
-If you would invest 47,674 in Costco Wholesale Corp on February 4, 2024 and sell it today you would earn a total of 26,716 from holding Costco Wholesale Corp or generate 56.04% return on investment over 90 days.
+Given the investment horizon of 90 days Costco Wholesale Corp is expected to under-perform the Dollar Tree.
+But the stock apears to be less risky and, when comparing its historical volatility, Costco Wholesale Corp is 1.97 times less risky than Dollar Tree.
+The stock trades about -0.05 of its potential returns per unit of risk.
+The Dollar Tree is currently generating about 0.12 of returns per unit of risk over similar time horizon.
+If you would invest 6,877 in Dollar Tree on January 30, 2025 and sell it today you would earn a total of 1,300 from holding Dollar Tree or generate 18.9% return on investment over 90 days.

 Time Period3 Months [change]